Event Topology Classifiers at the Large Hadron Collider: Soft QCD Probes with event shape classifiers

 Let us now move our discussion to the event shape classifiers.
-As discussed so far, we are mostly interested in the soft-QCD sector to find out QGP-like effects, one needs to explore event classifiers that are sensitive to MPI with significant reduction of selection bias.
+Since this section mostly focuses on the soft-QCD sector to find out QGP-like effects, one needs to explore event classifiers that are sensitive to MPI with a significant reduction of selection bias.
 Event shape observables are expected to be sensitive to MPI.
-Figure~\ref{fig:MPIvspThat} shows a correlation between average number of multi-partonic interactions ($\langle N_{\rm mpi}\rangle$) and the average transverse momentum transfer of the hardest parton-parton interaction ($\langle \hat{p}_{\rm T}\rangle$) as a function of different percentiles of event classifiers.
+Figure~\ref{fig:MPIvspThat} shows a correlation between the average number of multi-partonic interactions ($\langle N_{\rm mpi}\rangle$) and the average transverse momentum transfer of the hardest parton-parton interaction ($\langle \hat{p}_{\rm T}\rangle$) as a function of different percentiles of event classifiers.
 It can be clearly seen that all the discussed event classifiers are sensitive to MPI.
 Among those, $R_{\rm T}$ probes higher $p_{\rm T}$ ranges due to high-$p_{\rm T}$ trigger selection.
 As there is an inherent multiplicity cut of 10 particles, the MPI-coverage for spherocity and sphericity selections is limited.

 Figure~\ref{fig:pionspectraNmpi} shows the transverse momentum distribution of charged pions for different slices of $N_{\rm mpi}$ in $pp$ collisions at $\sqrt{s}=13$ TeV using PYTHIA8.
+This figure provides a benchmark for the expected behavior of $p_{\rm T}$ for other event classifiers discussed in this review for the studies in the soft QCD sector.